NWChemEx-Project/DeveloperTools/docs/source/design/overall_design.rst

 ============== =======================================================
-Integrals      Modules for computing integrals with AOs SCF            Modules related to Hartree-Fock and DFT MP2            Modules realted to Moller-Plesset perturbation theory TAMM-SDE       An assortment of modules which use TAMM instead of TA NWChemEx       The top-level repo which provides the user-friendly API
+Integrals      Modules for computing integrals with AOs SCF            Modules related to Hartree-Fock and DFT MP2            Modules related to Moller-Plesset perturbation theory TAMM-SDE       An assortment of modules which use TAMM instead of TA NWChemEx       The top-level repo which provides the user-friendly API
 ============== =======================================================